joedavis/snprintf/README.md

     purely for simplicity of the implementation.

-The code has been written with extensibility in mind, so all but the POSIX extensions and floating point support would be easy to add if do need it.
+The code has been written with extensibility in mind, so all but the POSIX extensions and floating point support would be easy to add if needed.

 # License: ISC

-> Copyright (c) 2018, Joe Davis <me@jo.ie>
+> Copyright &copy; 2018, Joe Davis <me@jo.ie>
 >
 > Permission to use, copy, modify, and/or distribute this software for
 > any purpose with or without fee is hereby granted, provided that the